ismet55555/CompTIA_Linux_Plus_Notes/README.md

 ## Logical Volume Manager (LVM)

+- Device Mapper - Creates virtual device and passes data from that virtual device to one or more physical devices.

+- DM-Multipath - Linux kernel feature that rrovides redundancy and improved performance for block storage devices.
+  - If one path fails, it will switch to other remaining paths

+- `mdadm`
+  - Tool used to create and manage software- based RAID arrays
+  - Create manage and monitor RAID arrays
+  - Data is in multiple different storage devices
+  - Alternative to using device mapper and DM-Multipath

 - LVM maps whole *physical devices* and partitions into one or more virtual containers called *volume groups*